Diamantino (film): Release

-In the worldwide box office, the film grossed a total of $235,041, 70.2% of which came from international box office and 29.8% from the US domestic box office.
+At the worldwide box office, the film grossed a total of $235,041, 70.2% of which came from international box office and 29.8% from the US domestic box office.
 The film was distributed in the United States by Kino Lorber.
-It was released in 1 theater on its opening and made $6,412.
+It was released in one theater on its opening and made $6,412.
 The film made a total of $70,088.
 The film was distributed in France by Ufo Distribution.
 It was released in 38 theaters and made a total of $88,310.
 The film was distributed in Italy by I Wonder PIctures.
 It was released in 51 theaters and made a total of $9,386.
 The film was distributed in Portugal by Zon Lusomundo Audiovisuais.
 It was released in 22 theaters and made a total of $65,087.
 The film was distributed in the United Kingdom by Modern Film Distributors.
-It was released in 3 theaters and made a total of $2,170.
+It was released in three theaters and made a total of $2,170.